Director

 Rebecca Martinez

-Rebecca is a Ph.D. student in Anthropology interested in the application of social theory and methods to understand health as it is situated in culture, society, and people’s lived experiences.
+Rebecca is a PhD student in anthropology interested in the application of social theory and methods to understand health as it is situated in culture, society, and people’s lived experiences.
 As an applied cultural/medical anthropologist, Rebecca joined the lab in August 2020, working on the COVID-19 and Homelessness project.
-She is currently working on this project and a project for her MS thesis looking at the menstrual health experiences of people experiencing homelessness.
+Her MS thesis explored the menstrual health experiences of people experiencing homelessness.
 After she graduates, she hopes to continue working across disciplines on reproductive health policies, organizational needs, and design and innovation applications.

 Alumni